jj4giya/ity/README.md

     </p>
 </center>

-:warning: This software has been tested on Windows only and **not on Mac or Android emulators**.
+:warning: This software has been tested on Windows only and **not on Mac/ Microsoft Store version/ Android emulator**.

 ### Features: